flexyourrights/openpolice-extension/README.md

 # <a name="about"></a>About

-Code bytes measured as stored on Mac disk:
-* PHP Controllers ~ 741 KB (17%)
-* Blade Template Views HTML with some JS CSS ~ 668 KB (16%)
-* Survloop-Generated PHP Eloquent Data Table Models ~ 340 KB (8%)
-* Survloop-Generated PHP Laravel Database Migration & Seeders ~ 2.5 MB (59%)
+This package provides a starting point to build variations of OpenPolice.org.
+Hopefully, you should be able to...
+* Make a copy of this repository for your new project
+* In you new project, replace all FlexYourRights\OpenPoliceExtension references with your package's primary class name, like MyVendorName\MyOpenPoliceProject"
+* Replace all flexyourrights\openpolice-extension references with your package's directory, like my-org-name\my-open-police-project"
+*

-<a href="https://packagist.org/packages/flexyourrights/openpolice-departments" target="_blank"
+<a href="https://openpolice.org" target="_blank">OpenPolice.org</a>
->Separate package</a>:
-* Survloop-Generated PHP Police Departments & Oversight Seeders ~ 15.9 MB

-OpenPolice is an open-source, open data web app empowering citizens to prepare, file, and track reports of police conduct.
+<a href="https://github.com/flexyourrights/openpolice" target="_blank">OpenPolice.org is an open-source, open data web app</a> empowering citizens to prepare, file, and track reports of police conduct.
 The site helps users submit complaints or commendations to appropriate police oversight agencies.
 By allowing users to publish reports online, we aim to establish better public transparency and oversight of police activity in the U.S. OpenPolice extends <a href="https://github.com/rockhopsoft/survloop" target="_blank">Survloop</a>, which runs atop <a href="https://laravel.com/" target="_blank">Laravel</a>.

-<a href="https://openpolice.org" target="_blank">OpenPolice.org</a>
-This software began as an internal tool to design our database, then prototype survey generation.
-Then it was adapted to the Laravel framework, and has continued to grow towards a content-management system for data-focused websites.

-The upcoming OpenPolice web app can be tested out here, feedback welcome via the end of the <b>beta demo</b> submission process: <a href="https://openpolice.org/file-your-police-complaint" target="_blank">/file-your-police-complaint</a>
-The resulting database designed using the engine, as well as the branching tree which specifies the user's experience: <a href="https://openpolice.org/db/OP" target="_blank">/db/OP</a>, <a href="https://openpolice.org/tree/complaint" target="_blank">/tree/complaint</a>
-Among other methods, the resulting data can also be provided as XML included an automatically generated schema: <a href="https://openpolice.org/complaint-xml-schema" target="_blank">/complaint-xml-schema</a>, <a href="https://openpolice.org/complaint-xml-example" target="_blank">/complaint-xml-example</a>, <a href="https://openpolice.org/complaint-xml-all" target="_blank">/complaint-xml-all</a>

 # <a name="requirements"></a>Requirements

 * php: >=7.4
 * <a href="https://packagist.org/packages/laravel/laravel" target="_blank">laravel/laravel</a>: 8.5.*
-* <a href="https://packagist.org/packages/rockhopsoft/survloop" target="_blank">rockhopsoft/survloop</a>: >=0.3
+* <a href="https://packagist.org/packages/rockhopsoft/survloop" target="_blank">rockhopsoft/survloop</a>: >=0.3.*
-* <a href="https://packagist.org/packages/flexyourrights/openpolice-departments" target="_blank">flexyourrights/openpolice-departments</a>: >=0.*
-* <a href="https://packagist.org/packages/flexyourrights/openpolice-website" target="_blank">flexyourrights/openpolice-website</a>: >=0.*
+* <a href="https://packagist.org/packages/flexyourrights/openpolice" target="_blank">flexyourrights/openpolice</a>: >=0.3.*

 # <a name="getting-started"></a>Getting Started